 Requests for admission will be granted provided there are places available.
 Where admission requests exceed the number of places available, places will be allocated in accordance with the LAs over subscription criteria.

 The main residential address should be used when applying.
-Addresses which have restrictions on occupancy such as chalets on holiday parks with seasonal restrictions on occupancy cannot be used as a permanent address.
+Addresses which have restrictions on occupancy (such as chalets or caravans on holiday parks with seasonal restrictions on occupancy) cannot be used as a permanent address.

 Children attending the nursery class of a school will not have an automatic right of admission to full time education at the same school.
 Parents/carers will need to apply for a place along with other applicants at the appropriate time.
 There is no guarantee of a catchment place.